 In cases of prodrugs whose actions are mediated by the CYP2D6-produced metabolites (for example, codeine and hydrocodone, whose analgesic and antitussive effects appear to be mediated by morphine and hydromorphone, respectively), it may not be possible to achieve the desired clinical benefits in the presence of Nuedexta due to quinidine-mediated inhibition of CYP2D6.
 Consider use of alternative treatment with Nuedexta when clinically indicated.

-Drug interactions with desipramine and paroxetine have been studied in controlled clinical trials with a higher dose combination of dextromethorphan/quinidine (dextromethorphan hydrobromide 30 mg/ quinidine sulfate 30 mg) than Nuedexta; study results are described below.
+Drug interactions with desipramine and paroxetine have been studied in controlled clinical trials with a higher dose combination of dextromethorphan/quinidine (dextromethorphan 30 mg/quinidine 30 mg) than Nuedexta; study results are described below.
 No other drug interactions with CYP2D6 substrates have been systematically investigated, although concomitant use of such drugs was allowed in clinical trials with Nuedexta and in clinical trials with higher dose formulations of dextromethorphan/quinidine.

-Desipramine (CYP2D6 substrate): The tricyclic antidepressant desipramine is metabolized primarily by CYP2D6.
-A drug interaction study was conducted between a higher combination dose of dextromethorphan (dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg) and desipramine 25 mg.
+The tricyclic antidepressant desipramine is metabolized primarily by CYP2D6.
+A drug interaction study was conducted between a higher combination dose of dextromethorphan (dextromethorphan 30 mg/quinidine 30 mg) and desipramine 25 mg.
 The combination dose of dextromethorphan/quinidine increased steady state desipramine levels approximately 8-fold.
 If Nuedexta and desipramine are prescribed concomitantly, the initial dose of desipramine should be markedly reduced.
 The dose of desipramine can then be adjusted based on clinical response; however, a dose above 40 mg/day is not recommended.

 Quinidine is an inhibitor of P-glycoprotein.
 Concomitant administration of quinidine with digoxin, a P-glycoprotein substrate, results in serum digoxin levels that may be as much as doubled.
 Plasma digoxin concentrations should be closely monitored in patients taking Nuedexta concomitantly, and the digoxin dose reduced, as necessary.

-Pregnancy Category C: There are no adequate data on the developmental risk associated with the use of Nuedexta in pregnant women.
-In oral studies conducted in rats and rabbits, a combination of dextromethorphan/quinidine demonstrated developmental toxicity, including teratogenicity (rabbits) and embryolethality, when given to pregnant animals (see Data).
+There are no adequate data on the developmental risk associated with the use of Nuedexta in pregnant women.
+In oral studies conducted in rats and rabbits, a combination of dextromethorphan/quinidine demonstrated developmental toxicity, including teratogenicity (rabbits) and embryo lethality, when given to pregnant animals (see Data).
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.

-Of the total number of patients with PBA in clinical studies of Nuedexta, 14 percent were 65 years old and over, while 2 percent were 75 and over.
-Clinical study of Nuedexta did not include sufficient number of patients aged 65 and over to determine whether they respond differently than younger patients.
+Of the total number of patients with PBA in clinical studies of Nuedexta, 14% were 65 years old and over, while 2% were 75 and over.
+Clinical studies of Nuedexta did not include sufficient number of patients aged 65 and over to determine whether they respond differently than younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Dose adjustment of Nuedexta is not required in patients with mild to moderate renal impairment [see Clinical Pharmacology (12.3)].
 The pharmacokinetics of Nuedexta have not been evaluated in patients with severe renal impairment; however, increases in dextromethorphan and/or quinidine levels are likely to be observed.